Aviation call sign: Commercial airline

 Commercial operators, including scheduled airline, air cargo and air taxi operators, will usually use an ICAO or FAA-registered call sign for their company.
 By ICAO Annex 10 Chapter 5.2.1.7.2.1 - Full call signs type C, a call sign consists of the telephony designator of the aircraft operating agency, followed by the flight identification.
-The flight identification is very often the same as the flight number, but could be different due to call sign confusion, if two or more flights close to each other have similar flight numbers (e.g. KLM649 and KLM645 or BAW466 and BAW646).
+The flight identification is very often the same as the flight number, but could be different to avoid call sign confusion, if two or more flights close to each other have similar flight numbers (e.g. KLM649 and KLM645 or BAW466 and BAW646).
 For example, British Airways flight 75 would use the call sign Speedbird Seven–Five, since Speed-bird is the telephony designator for British Airways and 75 would be the flight identification.
 (The telephony designator is not the same as the call sign, although the two are sometimes conflated.)
 Pan Am had the telephony designator of Clipper (see list).

 For these call signs, proper usage varies by country.
 In some countries, such as the United States, numbers are spoken normally (for the example above, Speed-bird Seventy-five) instead of being spelled out digit by digit, leading to the possibility of confusion.
 In most other countries, including the United Kingdom, they are spelled out.
-Air taxi operators in the United States sometimes do not have a registered call sign, in which case the prefix T is used, followed by the aircraft registration number (e.g. Tango-November-Niner-Seven-Eight-Charlie-Papa).
+Air taxi operators in the United States sometimes do not have a registered call sign, in which case the prefix T is used, followed by the aircraft registration number (e.g., Tango-November-Niner-Seven-Eight-Charlie-Papa).